pyrocko/pyrocko/doc/source/library/examples/plotting.rst

 Beachballs views for cross-sections:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is useful to show beachballs from other view angles, as in cross-sections.
 For that, we can define a ``view`` for all beachball plotting functions as shown here:

 Download :download:`beachball_example06.py </../../examples/beachball_example06.py>`

 .. literalinclude :: /../../examples/beachball_example06.py
     :language: python

+.. figure :: /static/beachball-example06.png
+    :align: center
+    :alt: Beachball from various cross-section view angles.

+    Beachball from top (center) and 8 different cross-sections.

 Add station symbols to focal sphere diagram